National Express buys U.S. bus group Petermann

-PARIS L'Oreal raised on Thursday the possibility of selling iconic British beauty products company The Body Shop, as the French cosmetics group posted higher sales and profits.

-LONDON British transport group National Express (NEX.L) said it had acquired U.S. student bus company Petermann Partners for $200 million from Macquarie Global Opportunities to help grow its business in the United States and Canada.
+LONDON Transport group National Express (NEX.L) said it had acquired U.S. student bus company Petermann Partners for $200 million (126 million pounds) from Macquarie Global Opportunities to help grow its business in the United States and Canada.

 National Express on Tuesday said it expected to complete the deal in the fourth quarter of 2011, subject to regulatory approvals, and that the acquisition would likely be immediately earnings accretive.